Skip to main content

 graph-cli0.49.0

-Zeeve is an enterprise-grade ready hosted graph solution that allows developers to deploy, index, and query subgraphs on a hosted service.
+Zeeve, a provider of blockchain Infrastructure-as-a-Service, has introduced Traceye, a new tool designed for the indexing of blockchain ledger and smart contract data.
+Traceye is an enterprise-grade ready hosted graph solution that allows developers to deploy, index, and query subgraphs on a hosted service.
 Currently, if a network is not supported on The Graph's Hosted Service, you'll need to run your own graph node to index it.
 However, this can take extra engineering effort to set up and can be a mental burden to handle maintenance & issues.
-Zeeve solves this problem by allowing developers to quickly deploy subgraphs in less than 5 minutes.
+Traceye solves this problem by allowing developers to quickly deploy subgraphs in less than 5 minutes.

 • Ultrafast Indexing: Experience minimal data lag with our rapid indexing capabilities.